orlevit/Automobile-Data-Mining/README.md

 # Automobile-Data-Mining
-Based on the automobile data base: http://archive.ics.uci.edu/ml/datasets/Automobile
+Based on the automobile data set: http://archive.ics.uci.edu/ml/datasets/Automobile

 The project will be carried out in two steps:\
 &nbsp;&nbsp;&nbsp;**A**.
 Part1.pdf - In the first part the data is prepared and than analysed with classification and forecasting methods.\